marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ---

-## Differential stress estimate using piezometric relations (paleopiezometry)
+## Differential stress estimate using paleopiezometry

 The script includes a function for estimating differential stress via paleopiezomers based on "average" apparent grain sizes called ``calc_diffstress`` .
 This includes common mineral phases such as quartz, calcite, olivine and albite.
 The function requires measuring the grain size as equivalent circular diameters and entering the apparent grain sizes ***in microns*** although the type of "average" grain size to be entered depends on the piezometric relation.
 We provide a list of the all piezometric relations available, the average grain size value to use, and the different experimentally-derived parameters in Tables 1 to 5.
-In addition, you can get a list of the available piezometric relations in the console just by calling``piezometers.*()``, where * is the mineral phase, either quartz, calcite, olivine, or feldspar.
-An example below:
+In addition, you can get a list of the available piezometric relations in the console just by calling``piezometers.*()``, where * is the mineral phase, either ``quartz``, ``calcite``, ``olivine``, or ``feldspar``.
+For example:

 ```python
 >>> piezometers.quartz()